laihaotao/handwriting-synthesis/readme.md

 ## Environment

-The code base has been tested to run on a Mac (10.14.6) or a Ubutun machine (18.06) successfully.
+The codebase has been tested to run on a Mac (10.14.6) or a Ubutun machine (18.06) successfully.
 It is recommended to run on a machine with GPU and cuda installed since it can boost the training speed.